Skip to content ↓

 Hello all and welcome back.
 I hope you all had a great Christmas break.

 Things start to heat up in Oak Class this term with the upcoming SATs tests in May.
 This is particularly true for their writing as each piece they create from now on will go towards their final assessment.
-All though the pressure has gone up a little, we still intend to have a lot of fun..
+Although the pressure has gone up a little, we still intend to have a lot of fun..

 English

-This term much of our work will be linked to our topics of World Wars one and two.
+This term much of our work will be linked to our topics of World Wars One and Two.
 For the first half of the term, we will be focusing on WW1.
 We begin by looking at the causes of the war and create a newspaper report on the assassination of Archduke Franz Ferdinand, the final spark that lit the conflict.
 We also go on to write a letter home from the trenches on the Western Front and create a poem inspired by the work of poets such as Siegfried Sassoon.
 After half term, we will move onto WW2.
 This will include diary entries from the perspective of an evacuee and a flashback explaining what it was like to storm the beaches of Normandy on D-Day.
 In addition to this, we will be working on using punctuation to separate clauses, active and passive voice and formal writing.

 Maths